Jeffrey Vitter: Career

 Vitter spent sabbatical leaves at the Mathematical Sciences Research Institute in Berkeley, CA; INRIA in Rocquencourt, France; Ecole Normale Supérieure in Paris; Bell Laboratories in Murray Hill, New Jersey; Aarhus University in Aarhus, Denmark, and INRIA in Sophia Antipolis, France.

-On October 29, 2015, Vitter was unanimously named as the 17th chancellor of the University of Mississippi by the Mississippi Board of Trustees of State Institutions of Higher Learning (IHL).
-He began duties as chancellor and Distinguished Professor of Computer & Information Science on January 1, 2016.

-He introduced a strategic plan named Flagship Forward, with initiatives including a $1 billion building program, multidisciplinary research networks of faculty called Flagship Constellations, annual Technology Summits, major community partnerships through the M Partner program, establishment of the state's first Department of Biomedical Engineering, and extended capacity and reach of the University of Mississippi Medical Center.
-The university began to look at Confederate symbols on campus and established an Office of Diversity and Community Engagement.
-He unified fundraising across the campuses and led the university to its strongest three-year period of fundraising.
-In December 2018, the university's status as a Carnegie R1 research university, initially attained in January 2016, was reaffirmed.

-In November 2018, Vitter announced that he would step down as chancellor to become a regular faculty member on January 4, 2019.
-Since July 2020 he is Distinguished Professor Emeritus and spends his time on consulting, working with a startup, and serving as adjunct professor at Tulane University.
+In 2015, Vitter was named as the chancellor of the University of Mississippi in Oxford, Mississippi, starting as chancellor and Distinguished Professor of Computer & Information Science in 2016.
+One of his first actions was to an advisory committee to address Confederate names and memorials on campus; based on the committee's report, he led efforts to rename or add context to many of these.
+He also pushed to remove the name of a donor from a university school in response to racist online posts by the donor.
+Academically, he led the university to attain R1 university status, a classification reflecting a high level of research activity.
+In 2019, Vitter stepped down as chancellor, returning to a regular faculty position.
+The Daily Mississippian, the student newspaper, characterized his tenure as chancellor as a time of both significant campus construction and "cultural transition", including efforts to enhance diversity and inclusiveness.
+He retired in 2020 as Distinguished Professor Emeritus; he continues to work as a consultant and hold an adjunct professorship at Tulane University in New Orleans, Louisiana.

 Academic interests

 Vitter is a computer scientist with over 350 books, journals, and conference publications, primarily on the design and mathematical analysis of algorithms dealing with big data and data science.
 His Google Scholar h-index is in the 70s, and he is an ISI highly cited researcher.
 He helped establish the field of I/O algorithms (a.k.a. "external memory algorithms") as a rigorous area of active investigation.
 He has made fundamental contributions in databases; compressed data structures and indexing; data compression, including adaptive Huffman coding, arithmetic coding, image compression, and video compression; hashing and search data structures; randomized algorithms; sampling and random variate generation; prediction and machine learning; and average-case complexity.

-He also does genealogy research on the Vitter.org website.
+Honors and awards

+Vitter is a Fellow of the National Academy of Inventors (NAI) (class of 2018), a Fellow of the American Association for the Advancement of Science (AAAS) (2009), a Fulbright Scholar (1998), a Fellow of the Association for Computing Machinery (ACM) (1996), a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) (1993), a John Simon Guggenheim Memorial Foundation Fellow (1986), a National Science Foundation (NSF) Presidential Young Investigator Awardee (1985), and a member of Phi Kappa Phi (2017), Sigma Xi (1983), and Phi Beta Kappa (1977).

 Personal

 Vitter and his wife Sharon Weaver Vitter have three children: Jillian, J. Scott Jr. and Audrey.
-He is a brother of former U.S. Senator David Vitter of Louisiana.
-He and Sharon established the Vitter-Weaver family genealogy site at Vitter.org.
+He is a brother of former U.S. Senator David Vitter of Louisiana and brother-in-law of United States District Court judge Wendy Vitter.